michaelguoz/bts-mgr/README.md

 	clients - client code
 	server  - server code

-All the docments will be stored in docs directory.
+All the documents will be stored in docs directory.

 m-guo@hotmail.com